fleetdm/fleet/handbook/customers.md

 - LinkedIn, send a direct message.
 - Phone, try finding their number to text and/or call (as appropriate to the device type: landline vs cell phone).

-L3: In these communications to the customer remember to approach the situation with empathy. ==Anything could have happened==.
+L3: In these communications to the customer remember to approach the situation with empathy.
+Anything could have happened.

 L4: Be ready to supply an alternative date and time to reschedule the call.
 Suggest 2-3 options for the customer to choose from.